stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ![](/images/2020-06-23-programming-the-nes-the-6502-in-detail/method-of-complements-binary-2x.png "Subtraction as addition")

 As you can see, the answer is `%00011100`, or +28 in decimal.
+(Recall that we ignore the remaining carry bit when adding signed binary values.)

-As with addition, if we want to subtract multi-byte values then we have to perform the operation one byte at a time, starting with the LSBs and finishing with the MSBs and tracking any borrows between bytes while doing so.
+As with addition, if we want to subtract multi-byte values then we have to perform the operation one byte at a time starting with the LSBs, finishing with the MSBs, and tracking any borrows between bytes while doing so.
 But since a subtraction is implemented by the ALU as an addition, it is actually carry bits that get generated and inversely to the borrows that would be generated by subtraction.
 Let us see why this is.

 To calculate `$00` - `$01`, we need to borrow a bit from the next most significant byte.
 If we do this then `$00` - `$01` gives a result of `$FF`, and we know that the next most significant byte needs to be reduced by one.
 But `$00` - `$01` gets transformed by the ALU into `$00` + (~`$01` + `$01`).
 That calculation simplifies to `$00` + `$FF`, and so the result is `$FF` with no carry bit.